-These leaders are also engaged in monitoring patient safety and care through the Governing Board, which has oversight of various working groups such as the Medical Executive Council, Quality Leadership Council, Operations Council, and Nursing Executive Council.
-The Quality Leadership Council is responsible for tracking, identifying trends, and monitoring quality of care and patient outcomes and reports to the Governing Board.
-The director and chief of Quality, Safety & Value Service serve as the co-chairpersons of the Quality Leadership Council, with the authority and responsibility for establishing policy, maintaining quality care standards, and performing organizational management and strategic planning.
-The Quality Leadership Council oversees various committees, such as the Controlled Substance Committee, Cardiopulmonary Resuscitation Committee, Infection Control Committee, Patient Flow Committee, Patient Safety Committee, and Utilization Management (UM) Committee.
+These leaders are engaged in monitoring patient safety and care through the Executive Leadership Board.
+In February 2019, the committee changed from the Administrative/Clinical Operations Management Board, chaired by the chief of staff, to the Executive Leadership Board, chaired by the director.
+The Executive Leadership Board is responsible for tracking and identifying trends and monitoring quality of care and patient outcome with the authority and responsibility for establishing policy, maintaining quality care standards, and performing organizational management and strategic planning.
+The Executive Leadership Board oversees various working groups, such as the Medical Executive Board, Administrative Executive Board, Nursing Professional Executive Council, and Performance and Excellence Board.
 See Figure 4.